dgroomes/kafka-playground/spring-errors/README.md

 > where in a batch the failure occurred.
 If you need retry capabilities when you use a batch listener, we recommend that
 > you use a RetryTemplate within the listener itself.
 > -- <cite>https://docs.spring.io/spring-kafka/docs/2.5.1.RELEASE/reference/html/#retrying-deliveries</cite>

+## Wish List

+General clean ups, TODOs and things I wish to implement for this project:

+* [x] DONE Upgrade to Spring Boot 3.x and in so doing, upgrade to a later version of Spring for Apache Kafka.
+  * There is a Spring Boot 3.x migration guide [here](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-3.0-Migration-Guide).
+    One of the main things that stand out to me is to use the "properties migration" dependency
+  * What is the migration story of Spring for Apache Kafka?
+Update, well there isn't a change history entry for 3.0 but there is [one for 2.9](https://docs.spring.io/spring-kafka/reference/html/#migration) and I'm hopeful it will explain some of the breaking changes.
+Update: well it didn't totally help but I was able to easily find that the `SeektoCurrentErrorHandler` was superseded by the `DefaultErrorHandler` with a simple `Cmd + F` search.
+Nice!
+Also I there is another nice [migration guide about the deprecated `ErrorHandler` interface](https://docs.spring.io/spring-kafka/reference/html/#migrating-legacy-eh).